 - Planting is a tangible and great way to instill in children the love for nature.

-- It shows children the value of eating healthy, organic food.
+- It shows children the value of eating healthy, organic vegetables.

 Are you into gardening?
-What’s yours?
-The real one or a garden in the city like mine.
+How big is your garden, the real one or a garden in the city like mine?

 I’ll Return Back Your LOVE